-Author has written 3 stories for Naruto, Young Justice, Fairy Tail, and RWBY.
+Author has written 3 stories for Naruto, RWBY, and Fairy Tail.

 Why did i start writing?